digitoimistodude/jolliest-vagrant/README.md

 # Jolliest vagrant

-**tl;dr;** This is a simple vagrant server with minimal provisioning, originally created for local development environment for multiple WordPress projects.
+This is a **simple** WordPress optimized vagrant server with **minimal** provisioning, originally created for local development environment for multiple WordPress projects.

 This vagrant server can be used as plain local server for serving your files or testing static PHP, but it's also perfect for WordPress development.